 Instead, I silently shouted to the universe, “that’s it, I’m not going to try anymore!”

 Feeling defeated is familiar territory for me and I know myself well enough to know that I’ll get over it.
 There was something different this time; I felt a twang of sadness.
 I was missing Anne, my former physiotherapist.

 It was hard to say goodbye to Anne (professionally speaking); she’d poked and stretched me for five years.
 A lovely level of trust developed between us and that helped to keep me motivated.
 Anne left to have a baby and not long after that I moved to a new town.
 Life’s like that; it changes.

 When I think about how disappointed I felt about my “lack of steps” I can see that I really am in a league of my own.
 Fortunately, Sweet Pea is a gem at championing my efforts and reminds me that comparing is not the point of the exercise.

 Nonetheless, it’s frustrating to feel competitive in spirit only to discover I am the only appropriate counterpart.
-Ho hum.
-Well, if that’s case, then… I better watch out!
+Ho-hum.
+Well, if that’s the case, then… I better watch out!